rostradamus/cs311project/a5/README.txt

 Please fill in each of the following:

-Approximate hours on the project: TODO (when you get there)
+Approximate hours on the project: 8 hours

-Acknowledgment of assistance (per the collab policy!): TODO
+Acknowledgment of assistance (per the collab policy!): Only referenced to the Racket documentations for assistance!

-For teams, rough breakdown of work: TODO (no more than a paragraph needed!)
+For teams, rough breakdown of work:

+We had a rough plan outline to allocate the different TODOs to each member of the team.
+If the team members did not finish their part within an internally chosen timeline (~2 days), we resorted to solving it together as a team.

+Roughly, each member did an equivalent of 1.8 (one point eight) TODO amount of work.

 ====================== THEORY =======================

 NONE THIS TIME!
 Remember to briefly explain your bonus answer if you solve the bonus problem (TODO #9).

+Explanation of Bonus:

+To implement factorial, we introduce the 'factorial' function within the 'new ex-nihilo' object.
+The function itself is quite trivial; if the passed in parameter is 0, return 1, otherwise return the multiplied value of the passed in parameter and the recursive call to itself with the passed in parameter minus one, thus recursively calculating the factorial value.